K-Dharshini/JKFLIPFLOP-USING-IF-ELSE/README.md

-# JKFLIPFLOP-USING-IF-ELSE
+# JK FLIPFLOP-USING-IF-ELSE

 **AIM:**

-To implement  JK flipflop using verilog and validating their functionality using their functional tables
+To implement JK flipflop using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**

 Quartus prime

-**THEORY**
+**THEORY:**

 **JK Flip-Flop**